chef-cft/chef-examples/examples/ChefPolicyfileWorkflow.md

     ```
     compliance.rb
     ```
-    and a default attributes file in
+    and a default attributes file in the root of the dir
     ```
-    attributes/default.rb
+    attributes.rb
     ```
-    Leave the `default.rb` alone for now.
+    Leave the `attributes.rb` alone for now.
 1. You can copy the contents of those files from this repo and change the variables to fit your environment.
 I also suggest at least using Encrypted Data Bags to store your various tokens for Hab and Automate ([more on that here](./ChefTestKitchenEncryptedDataBags.md).)
-1. Update your `default.rb` and add the following:
+1. Update your `default.rb` recipe and add the following:
     ```
     include_recipe 'base-linux::attributes'
     include_recipe 'base-linux::compliance'